h2o/h2o/CONTRIBUTING.md

 flag, they use [libFuzzer](http://llvm.org/docs/LibFuzzer.html).
 Anything that parses input from the network is a good candidate for fuzzing.

-# Adding Dependencies or Mruby modules
+# Adding dependencies or mruby modules

 The preferred way of importing third-party code is to store them in dedicated directories under `deps/`.
 In case you plan to merge them into master you should use the helper script `misc/dump-github-repository.pl` to check out a repository.
 Else you can simply copy the files or check them out as git submodule.